Variations on the Tait-Kneser theorem: Abstract

 \section{Abstract}

 The Tait-Kneser theorem, first demonstrated by Peter G. Tait in 1896, states that the osculating circles along a plane curve with monotone non-vanishing curvature are pairwise disjoint and nested.
 This note contains a proof of this theorem using the Lorentzian geometry of the space of circles.
-We show how a similar proof applies to two (apparently) new variations on the theorem, concerning the osculating Hooke and Kepler conics along a plane curve.
+We show how a similar proof applies to two variations on the theorem, concerning the osculating Hooke and Kepler conics along a plane curve.
+We also prove a version of the 4-vertex theorem for Kepler conics.